alljoyn/extras-webdocs/docs/develop/building/index.md

 * [iOS/OSX][ios_osx]
 * [Windows][windows]

-*Note   If changes are required to the AllJoyn Core, see the relevant section on how to build.*
+NOTE: If changes are required to the AllJoyn Core, see the relevant section on how to build.

 [android]: /develop/building/android
 [linux]: /develop/building/linux